FLUX.1 Kontext: AI-Powered Image Editing

 FLUX.1 Kontext [pro] (instruction-based)

 Perfect results.
 Simply tell it "replace the boy with a panda" and it delivers exactly that.
 The panda naturally fits the scene, the lighting matches, and everything else stays untouched.
-We can even specify details like keeping or changing the yellow hoodie.
 It feels like magic because you get precisely what you asked for without losing anything you wanted to keep.
-All three generated images look remarkably similar, showcasing the model's consistency.
-You might notice slight differences in details like the panda's expression, but the overall result remains stable across generations.

 Key capabilities and use cases